A brief history of our Club ...

-In August 2006, our grant application with the Sports Council brought into question the Sports Club ’s leasing arrangement (which was insufficient for their purpose) and a new twenty five year lease with Wrexham Council was subsequently agreed.
+In August 2006, our grant application with the Sports Council brought into question the Sports Complex ’s leasing arrangement (which was insufficient for their purpose), and so it was necessary for a new twenty five year lease to be agreed with Wrexham Council.

-During August, September and October 2006 meetings and correspondence between ourselves, the Sports Council Grants Officer in Cardiff and Brymbo Sports & Social Complex were required to finalise our grant application – at this late stage it was now having to go through the Brymbo Directors as they were VAT registered and the lease holders to the building.
+During August, September and October 2006 meetings and correspondence continued between ourselves, the Sports Council Grants Officer in Cardiff and Brymbo Sports & Social Complex - all were required to finalise our grant application – at this late stage, the application was now having to go through the Brymbo Directors because they were VAT registered and also the lease holders to the building.

 To achieve support for a funding bid to the Sports Council for Wales we were required to become an appropriately constituted Club, with a business plan and Committee.
 Our agreed Constitution may be accessed by clicking on the red box above.

 Having opened for business on 1st March 2007 the Club was managed by an interim Committee until the first Annual General Meeting which was held on 16th July 2007.
 A copy of the note from that inaugural meeting is also available by clicking on the red box.

 We gratefully acknowledge the support from the Sports Council for Wales, through our contact Ceri Richards who came up from Cardiff to provide welcome advice and guidance as we bid for £10,000 capital grant.
 After many months of discussion, negotiation, obtaining professional assessments of the necessary work involved as well as us convincing the Brymbo Directors that this would be a beneficial venture for all, the hard work was rewarded in achieving the funding required.